Lorenzo Fontana

 Lorenzo Fontana (born 10 April 1980) is an Italian politician and member of the League (Lega), who is serving as President of the Chamber of Deputies since 14 October 2022.

 Fontana served as Minister of European Affairs in the Conte I Cabinet.
 He previously served as Minister of Family and Disability from 1 June 2018 to 10 July 2019, and as Vice-President of the Chamber of Deputies from 29 March to 1 June 2018.
 He is also the Deputy Federal Secretary of Lega under the leadership of Matteo Salvini.

 Early life

 Lorenzo Fontana was born in Verona, Veneto, in 1980.
 He graduated in political science at the University of Padua, in Christian history at the European University of Rome and in philosophy at the Pontifical University of Saint Thomas Aquinas.
 During the university, he joined the Liga Veneta, the regional branch of Lega Nord (LN), and in 2002 he was elected vice-secretary of the Young Padanians Movement, the League's youth wing.

 Fontana is married and has one daughter.
-He is a fervent traditionalist Catholic and regularly attends the Tridentine Mass.
-His spiritual counsellor is Father Vilmar Pavesi who is a well-known monarchist and an opponent of abortion, divorce, euthanasia, and LGBT rights.
+He is a traditionalist Catholic and attends the Tridentine Mass.
+His spiritual counsellor is Father Vilmar Pavesi who is a monarchist and an opponent of abortion, divorce, euthanasia, and LGBT rights.